tomgenoni/bitbar-ghissues/README.md

 ### Notes

 - You'll need to generate a [Github access token](https://github.com/settings/tokens).
 On that page click "Generate Token" in the upper right and on the following page "Generate Token" again.
 Your token will be a long string of letters and numbers.
 - You can rename the plugin to anything you want, like `myrepo.5m.js`.
 See the [Bitbar readme](https://github.com/matryer/bitbar) for file name syntax.
-If you want to monitor multiple respositories simply duplicate the `repo-issues.5m.js` file and update its configuration variable values.
+If you want to monitor multiple repositories simply duplicate the `repo-issues.5m.js` file and update its configuration variable values.

 ## Troubleshooting